MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

    ![Yammer conversation showing the answer to the previous question](../media/kb/yammer-qa-2-2.png)

     d.
-The question asked will be added to the knowledge base by the Flow so that the question can be answered quicker in the future.
+The question asked will be added to the knowledge base by the flow so that the question can be answered quicker in the future.

    ![Knowledge base showing how new question is added](../media/kb/qna-maker-2-2.png)